confluentinc/ksql/docs/contributing.md

 * Add/update documentation appropriately for the change you are making.
 * If you are introducing a new feature you may want to first submit your idea for feedback to the [Confluent mailing list](mailto:partner-support@confluent.io).
 * Non-trivial features should include unit tests covering the new functionality.
-* Bugfixes should include a unit test or integration test reproducing the issue.
+* Bug fixes should include a unit test or integration test reproducing the issue.
 * Try to keep pull requests short and submit separate ones for unrelated features, but feel free to combine simple bugfixes/tests into one pull request.
 * Keep the number of commits small and combine commits for related changes.
 * Each commit should compile on its own and ideally pass tests.